 MySQL uses SQL queries to perform actions on the database.
 MySQL is one of the most popular RDBMS available that is faster, efficient, reliable, and easy to use.

-Many top-tier companies like Yahoo, Google, Facebook, and many other companies have MySQL as their preferred choice of database system for managing a large volume of data.
+Many top-tier companies like Yahoo, Google, Facebook, and many others have MySQL as their preferred database system for managing a large volume of data.

 - Data Security